logaretm/vee-validate/docs/api/directive.md

 ### bails

-Inversly if you have configured `fastExit` to be `false` then you could make specific fields bail or stop testing the validation rules after the first failure.
+Inversely if you have configured `fastExit` to be `false` then you could make specific fields bail or stop testing the validation rules after the first failure.

 ```vue
 <template>